AusClimateService/npcp/reports/phase1/phase1_report.md

-Dynamical downscaling tended to reduce GCM bias at the lower end of the precipitation distribution (wet day frequency and r10mm) but increase GCM bias at the upper end (R95pTOT and R99pTOT).
+Dynamical downscaling tended to reduce GCM bias at the lower end of the precipitation distribution (wet day frequency and r10mm) but increase GCM bias at the upper end (R95pTOT and R99pTOT) (Figure 1c and 2c).
 Bias correction (and the QDC method) tended to reduce model bias, with each model performing similarly.
 The exception was again the MBCn method,